austencloud/tka-desktop/docs/TODO/implementation_support/success_criteria.md

 - [ ] Architecture documentation is being maintained

 **Success Declaration:**
-When all criteria are met, TKA Desktop v2 will have achieved world-class architecture status, ready for the next phase of development and growth.
+When all criteria are met, TKA Desktop modern will have achieved world-class architecture status, ready for the next phase of development and growth.